Phil's World Pub Guides - West Midlands, UK

 COVENTRY

-Charterhouse A friendly one bar two sided pub, off the beaten track, attached to a rather good indian restaurant.
+Charterhouse A friendly one bar two sided pub, off the beaten track, attached to a rather good Indian restaurant.
 The restaurant has a separate entrance but they will let you sneak through behind the bar when it's raining.

 Last visited April 2000.